smd-ros-rpm-release/moveit_visual_tools-release/README.md

 ### Collision Object Functions

-To

 Helpers for adding and removing objects from the MoveIt! planning scene.
 CO stands for Collision Object and ACO stands for Active Collision Object.

-DEVELOPER TODO: make it so that to use these functions, you must first instanciate a planning scene monitor outside of moveit_visual_tools.
-Remove publish collision message
+*DEVELOPER TODO: make it so that to use these functions, you must first instanciate a planning scene monitor outside of moveit_visual_tools.
+Remove publish collision message*

  - cleanupCO
  - cleanupACO